chef/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/knife_azurerm.md

 `--node-ssl-verify-mode [peer|none]`

-: Whether or not to verify the SSL cert for all HTTPS requests.
+: Whether or not to verify the TLS/SSL cert for all HTTPS requests.

 `--[no-]node-verify-api-cert`

-: Verify the SSL cert for HTTPS requests to the Chef Infra Server API.
+: Verify the TLS/SSL cert for HTTPS requests to the Chef Infra Server API.

 `--ohai-hints HINT_OPTIONS`